Farmington Lifts Mandate, 'Highly' Recommends Masks

-FARMINGTON -- Farmington School Board voted Feb.
-8 to amend the district's mask advisory policy so that masks are "highly recommended" instead of mandated.
+FARMINGTON -- In a special meeting Feb.
+8, Farmington School Board voted to amend the district's mask advisory policy so that masks are "highly recommended" instead of mandated.

-The new policy took effect, Feb.
-9, and applies to busses as well.
+The new policy took effect Feb.
+9 and applies to buses as well.
 Masks had been required when the district's residential population was classified as high risk for covid-19.

 In addition to the discussion about masks and other covid-related information, the board also held closed disciplinary hearings for five high school students.